handsOnpipeline/btp-kyma-day2-operations/documentation/observe/monitor-custom-metrics-with-prometheus/README.md

 helm fetch  grafana/grafana --untar --version 6.29.2

 ```
-Once you downloaded the Grafana chart locally, please open the file **grafana/values.yaml** and make following changes.
-It will add our custom Prometheus server as default datasource for Grafana.
+Once you downloaded the Grafana chart locally, open the **grafana/values.yaml** file and make following changes.
+It will add our custom Prometheus server as a default datasource for Grafana.

 ```diff